fazlan-pera/logger/README.md

 # logger
 Logger is a portable java library which handles user registration within any java desktop application.
 If you are developing a standalone java application, and you need to handle user logins in a secure way, then "Logger" is your friend.
 All you have to do is, download the jar file and plug it to your own application.
-Since passwords are hashed and not stored in plaintext, you don't need to take any extra measure for the securing user passwords on your own.
+Since passwords are hashed and not stored in plaintext, you don't need to take any extra measure to secure user passwords on your own.